-Stem cell therapy, also known as regenerative medicine, promotes the reparative response of diseased, dysfunctional or injured tissue using stem cells or their derivatives.
-It is the next chapter of organ transplantation and uses cells instead of donor organs, which are limited in supply.
+Stem cell therapy, also known as regenerative medicine, promotes the repair response of diseased, dysfunctional or injured tissue using stem cells or their derivatives.
+It is the next chapter in organ transplantation and uses cells instead of donor organs, which are limited in supply.

 Researchers grow stem cells in a lab.
 These stem cells are manipulated to specialize into specific types of cells, such as heart muscle cells, blood cells or nerve cells.